deckardai/deckard-walkthrough/README.md

 somedir1/in/somefile2 Write something here somedir2/in/somefile2 Well, that's a comment!
 ```
-2. You install Deckard using (then you need to run it, the sidebar will show up)
+STEP 2:  You install Deckard using (then you need to run it, the sidebar will show up)

 ```
 homebrew cask install deckard
 ```

-3. You double click on a specific keyword in your IDE and see all the documentation available in Deckard.
+STEP 3: You double click on a specific keyword in your IDE and see all the documentation available in Deckard.
 Not only for that file, but the entire path.
 (First double click makes Deckard index your data locally, so you may need to wait, usually less than 30 seconds)

 ## Requirements